Chest-Supported Rows (Dumbbell & Barbell Variations)

 Dumbbell Chest-Supported Rows

-To perform chest-supported dumbbell rows, use an incline bench to about 45 degrees.
+To perform chest-supported dumbbell rows, use an incline bench at about 45 degrees.

 2. With your shoulder blades squeezed together, drive your elbows toward the ceiling, bringing the dumbbells to your ribcage.